-- Bill Payments: A BB account can also be used to pay utility bills (e.g. Gas, Electricity, Phone etc.) - Merchant Payments: Customers can use a BB account to make payments for purchases of goods and/or services. - Loan Disbursement/Repayment: FIs, particularly MFBs may use BB accounts as a means to disburse small loan amounts to their borrowers having BB accounts.
+- Loan Disbursement/Repayment: FIs, particularly MFBs may use BB accounts as a means to disburse loan amounts to their borrowers having BB accounts.
 The same accounts may be used by customers to repay their loan installments. - Remittances: BB accounts may be used to send / receive remittances subject to existing regulations.